Convert Degree to Gradian (° to g)

 • Select the Degree Value: Start by determining the degree (°) value you want to convert into gradian (g).
 This is your starting point.

-• Multiply by the Conversion Factor: To convert degree to gradian, multiply the selected ° value by 1.111111111.
-This factor is essential for accurately converting from a larger unit (°) to a much smaller unit (g).
+• Multiply by the Conversion Factor: To calculate degree to equivalent gradian amount, multiply the selected ° value by 1.111111111.

 • Illustration of Multiplication: